Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 :math:`\alpha_1,...,\alpha_N\in\mathbb R`, and optional bias/offset
 parameter :math:`b\in\mathbb R`.

-Many kernel-based algorithms need to repeatedly evaluate the kernel applied to different points of some training dataset :math:`x_1,\dots,x_N` or they operate on the kernel (Gram) matrix :math:`K` with entries :math:`K_{ij}=k(x_i,x_j)` directly.
+Many kernel-based algorithms need to repeatedly evaluate the kernel on some training data points :math:`x_1,\dots,x_N` or they operate on the kernel (Gram) matrix :math:`K` with entries :math:`K_{ij}=k(x_i,x_j)` directly.
 To save computation time, the matrix :math:`K` would be stored in memory.
-However, even training sets of sizes of a few hundred thousand make this prohibitive on common PCs.
-Therefore, only parts of it may be calculated at a time, most often matrix rows or blocks.
+Depending on the hardware, even training sets with a few hundred thousand can make this prohibitive.
+Therefore, often only parts of :math:`K` are calculated at a time, most often matrix rows or blocks.
 In Shark, the classes :doxy:`KernelMatrix` and :doxy:`CachedMatrix` as well as some derived and sibling classes encapsulate kernel Gram matrices.
 The :doxy:`CachedMatrix` also automatically takes care of memory handling.